Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 All creatures affected by this spell suffer a -1 penalty to their attack rolls for the duration of the spell and this modifier cannot be negated by resting.

-The effects of this spell will be canceled by Haste or Improved Haste.
+The effects of this spell will be canceled by Haste, Improved Haste and similar effects.

 ====================================================================================================================================================================